appsicle/cycle-trace/README.md

 ## Acknowledgments

-This was a coding challenge for Capital One, through which i learned a lot about web development, especially deploying a webserver and separating the frontend and backend.
+This was a coding challenge for Capital One, through which I learned a lot about web development, especially about deploying a webserver and separating the frontend and backend.
+This project took a long time, but was worth it because I learned an incredible amount.